microsoft/pxt-adafruit/docs/reference/types.md

 # types

 A *type* refers to a class of data and the operations permitted on that class of data.
-The following built-in types are supported for the BBC micro:bit:
+The following built-in types are supported for the @boardname@:

 * **[String](/reference/types/string)**: a sequence of characters
 * **[Number](/reference/types/number)**: an integer number (32-bit signed)